-As you start running again, think through some goals you would like to accomplish now that you are getting back to your old routine.
+As you start running again, brainstorm some realistic goals you would like to accomplish.
 Look for races in the distant future, make a plan to return to your old running pace, or set your sights on that beautiful loop you used to run.

-Determine what is motivating you during your return and keep that in mind when things feel tough.
-While you may feel a great deal of excitement as you lace up for your first run after a long break, this excitement is usually squashed with the realization that you are out of running shape.
+Determine what is motivating you as you are returning to running and keep that in mind when things feel tough.
+While you may feel a great deal of excitement as you lace up for your first run after injury, this excitement is usually squashed with the realization that you are out of running shape.

 Setting a few goals will help motivate you through those first few weeks and remind you why you fell in love with running in the first place.
 Try to set some small, realistic goals during the first few weeks of your recovery so even when progress feels small, you’ll be able to check some things off your list.

-When all is said and done, returning to running after a long break is hard work.
+When all is said and done, returning to running after injury is hard work.
 You have inevitably lost quite a bit of fitness, and it feels nearly impossible to avoid comparing yourself to where you were before you took time off.

 Remind yourself of your accomplishments each day, no matter how little or insignificant they may seem.
 Stay positive throughout this process and remember that if you were able to run/walk a mile, that’s a mile further than you could do during your time off.